 saleor-storefront can be migrated from Heroku similarly to the API and Dashboard projects, but Heroku deployment hasn’t been added to the new

 react-storefront repository.
-The more modern react-storefront contains a development Dockerfile that provides clues to deployment requirements.
+The more modern react-storefront contains a base Dockerfile that provides clues to deployment requirements.
 In this guide, we’ll deploy the

 react-storefront as the final component of our demo Saleor instance.

 Note that we can deploy the react-storefront on Render as-is using the Dockerfile.
 However, since Render provides an HTTP proxy for all Web Services, using nginx as defined in the Dockerfile is redundant.
 Instead, we can define our service more simply and use Render’s native NodeJS environment.
 We’ll use

 package.json file as starting points.
 Let’s add a storefront to our